-- Provides excellent efficiency: Impressive SEER aside, these units are more efficient than standard air conditioners by virtue of the fact that their variable speed compressors don’t operate at full speed every time they run.
+- Provides excellent efficiency: Impressive SEER aside, these units are more efficient than standard air conditioners because their variable speed compressors don’t operate at full speed every time they run.
 Most of the time, a variable speed compressor will operate at a low speed and consume less energy than a standard AC.

 - Operates quietly: These Trane outdoor units are super quiet.
 At an average of just 55dB, you’ll have a hard time noticing when your XV20i or XV18 is running.

-If you’re used to the that thundering whoosh of air every time your AC kicks on, a variable speed furnace will shift your paradigm.
+If you’re used to that thundering whoosh of air every time your AC kicks on, a variable-speed furnace will shift your paradigm.